Meet Our Team

 Technical Team

-Innocent Mwaka is a Qualitative Research Manager at the Center for Evaluation and Development (C4ED), where he has been working since 2020.
+Dr. Innocent Mwaka is a Qualitative Research Manager at C4ED, where he has been working since 2020.
 He holds a Bachelor’s degree in Social Sciences from Makerere University in Uganda, a Master’s in Culture and Environment from Cologne University, and a PhD in Social Anthropology from Cologne University.
 He also completed a post-graduate program in Peace and Conflict Studies from Gulu University, Uganda.
 At C4ED, his work focuses on designing and conducting qualitative components in Mixed-Methods evaluations and designing and conducting qualitative studies and reviews.
 He has worked across Sub-Saharan Africa, Central Asia, and globally on evaluations in sectors such as land policy, youth employment, health and immunization, climate adaptation, and sustainable livelihoods.
 His experience spans both project-level and portfolio-level evaluations, including work with international organizations such as GIZ, UNICEF, IFAD, and the European Union.

 Deli Ke Wang